eoscostarica/gGoods/README.md

 [Read more on NFTs](https://medium.com/dgoods/introducing-dgoods-7204a90193f4)

-# How did we build gGoods?
+# How we built gGoods

 This project features the following tech stack: